 When the days are shorter and the temperature drops, it can be tempting to stay indoors, be less active and eat calorie-dense comfort foods.
-This can result in a weakened immunity system and higher risks in developing illness such as the flu.
+This can result in a weakened immune system and higher risks of developing illnesses such as the flu.
 Illness can be physical or mental.
-Some of us may experience a feeling of loneliness, some of us may experience a loss in motivation, and many of us may feel fatigued from time to time.
+Some of us may experience a feeling of loneliness, some of us may experience a loss of motivation, and many of us may feel fatigued from time to time.

-Looking after our health and well-being during the colder months starts with the simplest things, our daily habits, exercise routines and diet.
-We’ve put together 5 simple tips to help you stay healthy, happy and active this winter.
+Looking after our health and well-being during the colder months starts with the simplest things, our daily habits, exercise routines, and diet.
+We’ve put together 5 simple tips to help you stay healthy in winter.

 We are what we eat.
 That’s why nutrition always plays an important part of leading a healthy lifestyle.
 A well-balanced diet can benefit our body and mind in so many ways.
 Eating nutritious foods can help boost your immunity system and reduce the risk of injury.
 Add more vitamin C to your diet to help boost your immune system during the colder months.
 Vitamin C is an essential vitamin which our bodies can’t produce but can absorb through nutrition.
 Because vitamin C is a powerful antioxidant, it assists in boosting our immune system.

 In winter, most of us may prefer having comfort, hearty foods compared to a salad.
-If you’re looking for a delicious hearty winter recipe, check out this beautiful red lentil soup recipe.
 Lentils are versatile and quick to prepare.
 They are packed with fibre, minerals, vitamins and antioxidants which can help reduce inflammation.

 Drink plenty of water